Mathematician Gareth Jones on compact Riemann surfaces, algebraic numbers and what is the absolute Galois group

-Dessins d’enfants is a French phrase, it means children’s drawings.
-It’s a theory that was developed by Grothendieck in the 1980s, and he was fascinated by the fact that very simple drawings such as one I will show you now can encode very sophisticated mathematical information.
-Here is an example: this is the sort of drawing which a child might make to represent a human being.
+Dessins d’enfants is a French phrase that means children’s drawings.
+It’s a theory that was developed by Grothendieck in the 1980s, and he was fascinated by the fact that very simple drawings such as the one I will show you now can encode very sophisticated mathematical information.
+Here is an example: this is the sort of drawing that a child might make to represent a human being.
 It’s sometimes called the one-armed bandit or the matchstick man.

 What it represents is a Riemann surface of genus 3601, an algebraic curve defined by a polynomial of degree 12 with coefficients in a certain algebraic number field.
 The automorphism group of this Riemann surface is the simple group M12, the Mathieu group of order 95040.